giantswarm/docs/src/content/general/architecture/capi/index.md

 *RBAC operator*

-We have built an RBAC operator with the goal of maintaining up to date permissions between the different organizations and users on the management cluster so [you can isolate your teams and ensure access level in a granular way](https://docs.giantswarm.io/ui-api/management-api/authorization/).
+We have built an RBAC operator with the goal of maintaining up to date permissions between the different organizations and users on the Management Cluster so [you can isolate your teams and ensure access level in a granular way](https://docs.giantswarm.io/ui-api/management-api/authorization/).

 *DNS operator*

 We built an operator to manage the DNS entries for all the endpoints we need to expose to our customers.
-All our management clusters have a base domain used to allocate the API, OIDC endpoint or UI.
+All our Management Clusters have a base domain used to allocate the API, OIDC endpoint or UI.
 This operator listens to cluster resource and provides the right records.

 *Deletion Blocker Operator*